 Corunna.
 He says that he continued to serve with Eric Purdy as his driver

 in May 17 and then he was tasked to crew with Capt Hiscock with Cpl

 Alsopp.
 Later transferred to the Tank Corps, he was injured during the 3rd

 Battle of Ypres and evacuated to the UK,

 eventually being treated at Norwich.
 He was discharged around 24 Sep 17 and

 returned on leave to his home.
 He was subsequently discharged from

 the Army on 15 April 18 - his scrapbook is held at the Tank Museum.

-· Lt John Clarke.
+Lt John Peard "Jack" Clarke.
 Born near Taunton in

-action as we have a copy of his report written at the Bristol Royal
+action as his post action report was written at the Bristol Royal

 again forcing the German troops back to the east, he was commanding a tank as